Mice in the Cabin

-The use of poison baits is generally not recommended because there is no guarantee that the mice are eating it over the winter.
+The use of poison baits is generally not recommended because there is no guarantee the mice will actually eat the poison over the winter.

-If you decide to go this route, place mouse bait around the inside of the cottage when you close up.
-If the mice get into the cabin they will take the poison back to the nest or to their food stash.
+In the event you decide to go this route, place mouse bait around the inside of the cottage when you close up.
+If the mice get into the cabin they will take the poison back to their nests or to their food stash.
 This assumes the mice are nesting outside.

 If the mice have decided to live inside the cabin you may find the poison hidden away in various places around the inside of the cottage when you arrive in the spring.
 Shoes are one of their favourite storage spots.

-If the mice are nesting in the insulation in the walls and ceiling, you may not want to risk having them die there.
-They tend to smell bad as they decompose, although some of the poison manufacturers claim that their products somehow prevent the foul odours.
+Sometimes mice will nest in the insulation in the walls and ceiling.
+If you suspect this is the case, using poison baits might not be a good idea.
+Dead mice tend to smell bad as they decompose, although some of the poison manufacturers claim that their products somehow prevent the foul odours.